Resilient Decentralized Ergodic Coverage for Scalable Multi-Robot Systems in Unknown Time-Varying Environments: Experiments

 \subsection{Policy and Belief Map Updates}

-We evaluate the effect of the policy update period $\tau_P$ and the belief map update period $\tau_{GP}$ on performance.
-Both parameters are varied jointly across different time steps.
-In this study, we consider a single agent operating on a $10\times10$ grid under multiple environment layout designs and impose different rates of environment evolution.
+We evaluate the effect of the policy (MH) and the belief map update period $\tau_{P}$ on performance.
+In this experiment, we run three agents on a $5\times5$ grid with three different map configurations and agents' initial positions, and environment changes at $\mathcal{K}= \{500,1000,2000\}$.
+At each change $\mathcal{K}$, the information map changes as per \(\mathcal{U}_k,\) comprising of the \emph{relocation} and/or \emph{expansion} of high-information regions.

-Figure~\ref{fig:P_GP_update} presents two scenarios, each consisting of three subplots.
-Each row corresponds to a different environment evolution schedule $\mathcal{K}$, including periodic changes at uniform time and non-uniform change intervals.
-For each case, we report the regret $\textsf{Regret}_k$ (Eq. \ref{regret}) in the top plot, the $\ell_1$-error deviation of empirical to true target distribution (Eq. \ref{emp-target}) in the middle plot, and the belief error $\mathcal{L}_{\text{belief},k}$ (Eq. \ref{belief-loss}) in the bottom plot.